oscarychen/deep-dive-drf-model-serializer-relations/readme.md

-# Handling complex relations with Django REST Framework ModelSerializer
+# Handling model relations with Django REST Framework ModelSerializer

 ---
-_Deep dive on using Django REST Framework ModelSerializer to handle reading, creating and updating related model instances_
+_Deep dive on using Django REST Framework ModelSerializer to read, create and update model relations_

 # Part I: The basics